NotArb/Jupiter/BOTCONFIG.md

 skip_no_profit_responses=false # When true, no profit responses will be skipped from output force_blockhash=true # When true, the "replaceRecentBlockhash=true" Solana variable will be set

+# Wsol Unwrapper (Optional)
+[wsol_unwrapper]
+enabled=false # Enable or disable sending (default: false) rpc="your-rpc-id" # the rpc used for the balance check & rebalance transaction check_minutes=1 # interval in minutes to check if an unwrap is required min_sol=0.5 # triggers an unwrap when your sol balance is less than this number unwrap_sol=1 # aims to leave at least this amount of sol unwrapped priority_fee_lamports=0 # optional, but can help tx land

 # Jupiter token fetcher (Optional)
 # Note: Enabling this may result in opening multiple token accounts, which can affect your balance due to account creation fees.
 # Token accounts are only opened once.
 Adjust your filters to limit the number of tokens if this is a concern.